lguillier/LISTADAPT/README.md

 # LISTADAPT
-The repository make available to the scientific community the scripts developed in the framework of EJP OH LISTADAPT projetc
+The repository make available to the scientific community the scripts developed in the framework of EJP OH LISTADAPT project (https://onehealthejp.eu/projects/jrp7-listadapt/)